A data management system for machine learning research of tokamak: Performance analysis

 \subsection{Bucketing performance}

-We test the model's training time in 300 shots sampled from the EAST 2020-2020 campaigns.
+We tested the ML model's training time in 300 shots sampled from the EAST 2020-2020 campaigns.
 Fig. \ref{fig:Training_time} compares the bucketing approach and the entire dataset shuffling approach.
-In this example, we train a single layer long-short term memory (LSTM) neural network with same learning rate, optimizer, weights initializer, bias initializer, and loss function etc. The input parameters come from the experiment data-driven discharge modeling \citep{wan2021}, the output parameter is stored energy $W_{mhd}$.
-The bucketing is more efficient than conventional random shuffling in this model training.
-The blue line of Fig. \ref{fig:Training_time} is random shuffling and this approach is converges more slowly than the bucketing.
-We provide a bucketing backend engine that is able to speed up the training of the model.
+In this example, we trained a simple single layer long-short term memory (LSTM) neural network with the same learning rate, optimizer, weights initializer, bias initializer, loss function, etc. The input parameters come from the experiment data-driven discharge modeling \cite{wan2021}, and the output parameter is stored energy $W_{mhd}$.
+The bucketing is more efficient than conventional random shuffling in the ML model training.
+The blue line of Fig. \ref{fig:Training_time} is random shuffling and this approach converges more slowly than the bucketing.
+We provide a bucketing backend engine that is able to speed up the training of the ML model.